analysiscenter/nbtools/nbtools/nbstat/DEV.md

 * **Sort API exposition to command line.** `ResourceTable` class allows for complex sorts on its columns / index values.
 Despite that, exposing sort functionality to command line is non-trivial:
     * Different command line arguments for sorting index and regular columns.
     * A lot of parameters even for a simple sort: resource, ascending/descending, placeholder value if missing.
-    * Sorting on column will most definetely break existing sort.
+    * Sorting on column will most definitely break existing sort.
     * Most of the resource-related sorts are actually unusable.
 For example, sorting `nbwatch` output on **CPU** usage would make the entire table swap rows on ~each tick, making it both unreadable and unwatchable.

     Currently, I think the best way to go forward is to wait for actual use cases and their motivation.
 In case we find a new desired ordering of the view, adding pre-defined and well-behaved sorts seems to be the best option.